 - One year’s non-cohabitation with consent to divorce; or

-The court can grant a divorce in the event that both parties have been separated for a year and if the divorce is consensual.
-If one spouse objects to the divorce you may still be able to apply for divorce without consent.
+The court can grant a divorce in the event that you have been separated for a year and both parties agree.
+If one spouse objects to the divorce you may still be able to apply for a divorce without consent, however require to wait for 2 years of non-cohabitation.
 Even in the event that you and your partner have reconciled for a brief period, divorce may still be granted, as long as the period you were together again was not more than 6 months.
-Our family lawyers can provide specific advise if you are in this situation.
+Our family lawyers can provide specific advice if you are in this situation.

 It is extremely important to know that once divorced you are unable to retrospectively make claims in relation to matrimonial assets and liabilities.